-In addition to listing the materials or services you wish to purchase, the purchase order can specify such information as where each item should be delivered, how goods should be shipped, and when materials are needed.
+In addition to listing the materials or services you wish to purchase, a purchase order can specify where each item should be delivered, how goods should be shipped, when materials are needed, and much more.
 Purchase orders may contain miscellaneous items, which are expenses beyond goods and services (e.g. surcharges for quick delivery).